 We remark that it is also possible to give a short, direct proof that the quotient described in Definition~\ref{def::levynet_bubble_gluing} is a.s.\ homeomorphic to $\S^2$ using Moore's theorem (Proposition~\ref{prop::moore}), though we will not do so in view of Proposition~\ref{prop::levy_net_equivalent_topology}.

-For each $r > 0$, we let $Z_s^r$ be the local time of the intersection of the graph of $Y$ with the line of height $s$ and width $r$ (i.e., the line connecting $(0,s)$ with $(r,s)$).
-Note that $Z_s = Z_s^T$ where $T$ is the length of the L\'evy excursion.
+Recall that for each $r > 0$, $Z_s^r$ is the local time of the intersection of the graph of $Y$ with the line of height $s$ and width $r$ (i.e., the line connecting $(0,s)$ with $(r,s)$) and that $Z_s = Z_s^T$ where $T$ is the length of the L\'evy excursion.
 In order to show that the topology of the breadth first construction of the L\'evy net quotient from Definition~\ref{def::levynet_bubble_gluing} (illustrated in Figure~\ref{fig::bubblegluing}) is equivalent to that associated with the constructions from Definition~\ref{def::levynet} (illustrated in Figure~\ref{fig::levynet}) and Definition~\ref{def::levynet2} (illustrated in Figure~\ref{fig::levynet2}), we first need to construct a modification of $Z_s^r$ which has certain continuity properties.
 We will then use this modification to construct the map which takes the construction described in Figure~\ref{fig::levynet2} to the breadth first construction.